YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 |spectral-ResNet50-sub4 | 78.63% | 97.69 MBx4 | 62.6 h |
 |spectral-ResNet50-sub16 | (*77.00 %) | 97.69 MBx16 | - |

-Experimental results on AlexNet and VGG demonstrate the advantages of this method in terms of model compression and training time.
+Experimental results on AlexNet and VGG demonstrate the advantages of this method in model compression and training time.

-The architecture of AlexNet is composed of 5 convolutional layers and 3 fully connected layers, containing a total of approximately 60 million trainable parameters.
-Notably, the fully connected layers contribute significantly to the overall parameter count, with over 58 million, representing approximately 96 % of the total.
+AlexNet has 5 convolutional layers and 3 fully connected layers, containing more than 60 million trainable parameters. the fully connected layers containing more than 58 million parameters, approximately 96 % of the total parameters.

-VGG16 is composed of 13 convolutional layers and 3 fully connected layers, with a total of approximately 138 million trainable parameters.
-The parameter of fully connected layers more than 123 million, representing approximately 89% of the total.
+VGG16 has 13 convolutional layers and 3 fully connected layers, containing more than 138 million trainable parameters. the fully connected layers containing more than 123 million parameters, approximately 89% of the total parameters.

-The parameter count of a fully connected layer is closely related to the size of the feature maps that are input to that layer.
+The parameter count of fully connected layer is related to the size of the feature maps.
-Our proposed method can effectively reduce the size of feature maps during training, leading to a reduction in the number of parameters in the fully connected layers.
+Our method can reduce the size of feature maps during training.
+Therefore we can reduce the number of parameters in the fully connected layers.

-Taking VGG16 as an example, when we split the dataset into 4 spectral domains, the parameter count in the fully connected layers of VGG16 is reduced from 123 million to 39 million.
+Taking VGG16 as an example, when we split the dataset into 4 spectral domains, the number of parameter in the fully connected layers is reduced from 123 million to 39 million.
-This allows us to reduce the size of the model from 527 MB to 207 MB.
+The size of VGG16 is reduced from 527 MB to 207 MB.

-The ResNet network is a fully convolutional network, composed of a stack of convolutional layers except for the last layer —— classifier, therefore it cannot be compressed.
+The ResNet network is a fully convolutional network.
+It does not have fully connected layers that can be compressed.
-However, this method reduces the usage of GPU memory during training, achieving the effect of model compression.
+This method can reduce the usage of GPU memory during training, achieving the effect of model compression.
 Taking ResNet34 as an example, using the same settings, our method can reduce the GPU memory consumption during training from 31 GB to approximately 10 GB.
-This will lower the requirements for our training devices.
+The method supports training these networks on devices with less memory.

+Using the same device, The method supports larger batch size during training.
-On the other hand, using the same device, our method can increase the upper limit of batch size during training of ResNet34 from 512 to a maximum of 2048.
+For ResNet34, this method increased the upper limit of batch size from 512 to 2048.
-This brings about reduced training time and a more flexible hyperparameter search space.[8]
+This brings about reduced training time or more flexible hyperparameter search space.[8]

-The 76.1% [6]accuracy for ResNet34 current is state-of-the-art (SOTA), which requires 372 hours of training time under a setting of similar accuracy(76.4%)[9].
+The 76.1% [6]accuracy for ResNet34 is state-of-the-art (SOTA).
+A setting of similar accuracy(76.4%)[9] requires 372 hours for training.
-Using the same experimental setting, we achieved a result of 78.29 % in 281 hours, demonstrating that our method can be adapted to various experimental setups to achieve SOTA-level accuracy.
+Using the same experimental setting of [9], we achieve the 78.29 % accuracy in 281 hours.
+Our method can be adapted to various experimental setting to achieve SOTA-level accuracy.
-For lighter training methods, we conducted experiments on 16 subnetworks using an experimental setup with the same cost as the baseline (73.51%).
+For lighter training methods, spectral-ResNet34-sub16 using same experimental setting as the baseline (73.51%).
-We were able to achieve higher accuracy in less time with this approach.
+We also achieve higher accuracy in less training time.

 ## ImageNet-21K [2]